ad-freiburg/qlever/docs/advanced_features.md

     GROUP BY ?predicate
     ORDER BY DESC(?count)

-Note that this query could also be processed by standard SPARQL simply by replacing the second triple by ?x ?predicate ?object.
-However, that query is bound to produce a very large intermediate result (all triples of all persons) with a correspondingly huge query time.
-In contrast, the query above takes only ~ 100ms on a standard Linux machine for a dataset with ~ 360 million triples and ~ 530 million text records.
-More details on this feature set will be provided here soon.
+Note that this query could also be processed by a standard SPARQL engine simply by replacing the second triple with `?x ?predicate ?object`.
+However, that query will produce a very large intermediate result (all triples of all people) with a correspondingly long query time.
+In contrast, the query above takes only about 100 ms on a standard Linux machine (with 16 GB memory) and a dataset with 360 million triples and 530 million text records.

 ## Statistics:

-You can get stats for the currently active index in the following way:
+You can get statistics for the currently active index in the following way:

     <server>:<port>/?cmd=stats